KeishiIshihara/CNN_Classifiers/readme.md

 # Classifiers with CNNs in Keras

 This repository aims to solve classification tasks more practically by implementing appropriate CNNs model in Keras.
 Train classifiers on `MNIST` dataset from scrach, and on `Dogs vs. Cats` dataset [[link](https://www.kaggle.com/c/dogs-vs-cats/data)] by adopting VGG19 model with weights pretrained on ImageNet dataset as base model of transfer learning model.
-### Environments
+### Requirements
-- macOS High Sierra 10.13.6 or Ubuntu 18.04 with Geforce GTX 1080 (in my case)
 - Python 3.6.7
 - Keras 2.3.0
 - tensorflow(-gpu) 1.14.0 (backend)

 In your pyenv environment, run
 ```bash
 $ pip install -r requirements.txt
 ```
+If you got an error when running scripts on Ubuntu, you might want to see [this](#troubleshooting).

 ### Prerequisites
 Before training `dogs vs. cats`, you suppose to have the `dogs vs. cats` dataset (Otherwise download it from Kaggle [link](https://www.kaggle.com/c/dogs-vs-cats/data)).
 You can get ready to train by running:
 ```bash
 # cd dogs-vs-cats/